qjon/angular2-tree/README.md

     npm i @rign/angular2-tree

 ## Usage

+First you have to create your own loader service

+    @Injectable()
+    export class AppNodeService extends NodeService {
+      public get treeId(): string {
+        return 'tree';
+      }

+      protected apiConfig = {
+        addUrl: '/api/nodes',
+        getUrl: '/api/nodes',
+        updateUrl: '/api/nodes',
+        removeUrl: '/api/nodes',
+      }
+    }

+and use it to load/save/delete/etc. your node data.
+Or you can extend and rewrite all methods of that service to store your data wherever you want.
+See example _localStorage.service.ts_

 Include _TreeModule_  in your application module and create Store with empty state and initialize Effects.
+Do not forget to pass yours _AppNodesService_ as a parameter of _TreeModule_.

     import {TreeModule} from '@rign/angular2-tree';